microbiome/OMA/98_exercises.Rmd

 ### Reproducible reporting

-1. Create an Rmarkdown file (e.g. Rstudio has ready-made templates for this).
+1. Create a Quarto file (e.g. Rstudio has ready-made templates for this).
 2. Add a code chunk and give a name for it.
 3. Render (or knit) the file into pdf or html format
 4. Import e.g., iris dataset, and add a dotplot with a title.